 This is why it is so important for you to contact a dog bite attorney who can help you understand your case and dig deeper into the finer details that could determine whether or not you're able to receive compensation.

 Your First Consultation Is Free At Our Fort Worth Dog Bite Law Firm

 Your time to file a Texas dog bite case is limited.
 Generally, you have two years to file a dog bite case or, in the case of children, two years from the date of the child’s 18th birthday.
 However, you do not have to wait that long to seek damages.

 Don't let a negligent dog owner get away with allowing his dog to bite you or your child.
 When you allow the Law Offices of Tom Hall to handle your dog bite claim, you can relax knowing your case is in the hands of an attorney with over 30 years of experience and a track record of success.
-We have collected millions of dollars in recovery over the years for persons injured by animals.
+We have collected substantial and signifcant recoveries over the years for persons injured by animals.